XSEDE HPC Workshop: Open MP

-Due to demand, this workshop will be telecast to several satellite sites.
+Due to demand, this workshop will be telecast to several satellite sites, given below.
+No additional sites will be added.
 This workshop is NOT available via a webcast.
-Please note that the hands-on accounts will be limited to 200 students, available across all sites and awarded by order of registration.

 - Pittsburgh Supercomputing Center